nickbrown-ai/workspaces/README.md

 nvcc -V
 ```

 Finally, you just need to have this conda env active when we run the docker run command.
-Something like this:
+Obviously you will need your container to have some additional packages inside your container that match the host drivers and stuffs.
+To run it, the command is something like this:

 ```shell
 sudo docker run -ti -p 8888:8888 --user root -e GRANT_SUDO=yes --gpus all jupyter/scipy-notebook:lab-3.4.2